johnbillion/extended-cpts/README.md

 Other means of installation or usage, particularly bundling within a plugin, is not officially supported and done at your own risk.

-Note that *Extended Taxonomies* is part of this library since version 4.0, so there's no need to require that too.

 ## Usage ##

 Need a simple post type with no frills?
 You can register a post type with a single parameter: